Michael Blouin (writer)

 His 2019 novel Skin House won the 2020 ReLit Award for Best Novel.

-It has also been included, as part of the Lunar Codex project, in the NASA/Astrobotic mission to the Moon in 2022 and, along with I am Billy the Kid, the NASA/Astrobotic/SpaceX lunar landings in 2023.
+It is included, as part of the Lunar Codex project, in the NASA/Astrobotic mission to the moon in 2024 and, along with I am Billy the Kid, successfully landed on the lunar surface on February 22, 2024 as a part of the historic NASA/Intuitive Machines/SpaceX Odysseus Mission, marking NASA's first return to the moon in fifty years.

-His upcoming books are Southbound, The Wonderful, and the hybrid memoir FADE.

-As of March 2023 Blouin is an Instructor with the University of Toronto.
+As of March 2023 Blouin is an instructor at the University of Toronto and a guest lecturer at Carleton University.